Sunderw3k/Pillow/README.md

 java -javaagent:/path/to/pillow/agent.jar -jar /path/to/original/client.jar
 ```

-If everything works, you should be connected and get the `SPONSOR` role.
+If everything works, you should be connected and get the `SPONSOR` (or `MEMBER` if you don't have the VIP revision) role.
 There are logs on the server, so take a look at that in case issues emerge.